BPitts8019/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic HTML is a series of tags that give the content of your web page meaning.
+They allow other coders to understand the purpose of a section of data in the code at a glance.
+They also allow programs to understand what kind of data is in your web page and utilize that information for other purposes. (e.g. SEO, Accessibility, and Marketing)

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    display: block
+    - Will take up as much space as its parent element will allow, unless height and/or width are applied.
+    - Will break content onto a new line

+    display: inline
+    - Will take up only as much space as its content needs.
+Height and width have no effect.
+    - Does not break content onto a new line

 3. What are the 4 areas of the box model?

+    1. Margin
+    2. Border
+    3. Padding
+    4. Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    The align-items property works on the cross axis (perpendicular to the main direction of the element)

 5. Explain why git is valuable to a team of developers.

+    Git is a Version Control System with all the benefits that implies.
+Some of those benefits are: change history, rollback functionality, comparison and merge tools, and more.
+The biggest benefit is Version Control itself.
+Version control allows a team to work within the same project, and know that their changes won't effect the production version unless those changes are allowed to be merged after the accepted approval process.
+A difference that Git has over other version control systems is that it is completely distributed across the team.
+If the central server housing the repository ever goes down, work can continue on the indiviual computers.
+If the central repo is lost, it can be recovered from any of the computers that has a clone.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.